JulianAnalytics/Football/Apps/README.md

-# Player in Common - a football team connection quiz game
+# Players in Common - a football team connection quiz game

 A fun quiz game that challenges your knowledge of European football!
 Try to name players who have played for both of your selected teams.